 I can remember walking around our high school, in PA, and seeing 90% of my friends with ashes on their heads.
-I went to the early morning mass with my family, as did most of my friends (my high school had mostly Christians: Catholics, Presbyterians, Methodists, Lutherans, etc… so most of us celebrated Lent).
+I went to the early morning mass on Ash Wednesday with my family, as did most of my friends (my high school had many Christians: Catholics, Presbyterians, Methodists, Lutherans, etc… so most of us celebrated Lent).
 That week we were all talking about what to give up for Lent.

 1. Don’t buy anything that you don’t NEED.

 You could even try to earn more money (and donate some of it) with these work at home jobs.

 2- Throw Away 40 things for 40 days

-Every day, you walk around your house and collect 40 things to donate or throw away… every day.
+Every day, you walk around your house and collect 40 things to donate or throw away… every day, until Lent ends.
 (Try donating, because you are helping others).
 Print these 40 things in 40 days cards to help you with your daily journey.

 I find myself saying “Ugh.
 The clerk at the store today was really rude today.” or “I wish Mickey (my husband) would have given the boys a bath before I got home from the store.” or even “Wow- those kids are really loud at that table, when while we are out to eat… I wonder if their Mom is going to tell them to be a little quieter at dinner?”
 Simple things like that make this one really hard.
 It sort of goes along with #10, which you will see in a minute.

 This one is hard for me, so it really makes me think about Lent because I can see just a glimpse of how Jesus struggled when he was hungry.
 I eat most of my snacks in the evening when I am watching TV with my husband.
 This year, I plan on letting myself have one bowl of YoNanas every night since it is only frozen fruit. ( Trust me, with my ice cream cravings, this is a mini-sacrifice all on its own. haha .)

 6- Give up Soda for Lent